apache/fury/docs/guide/DEVELOPMENT.md

   limitations under the License.
 ---

-## How to build Fury
+## How to build Fory

-Please checkout the source tree from https://github.com/apache/fury.
+Please checkout the source tree from https://github.com/apache/fory.

-### Build Fury Java
+### Build Fory Java

 ```bash
 cd java